lishtys/ChenMiSiteAutoDeployer/source/portfolio/Era_War.md

   <div class="tile is-4 is-vertical is-parent">
     <div class="tile is-child box">
       <h3>Overview</h3>
-The game is a MMOARPG mobile game developed in Unity, shipped in 2018.
-The game continues three classic professions: warrior, mage,archer.
-Each occupation has mutiple skill genres, and player can freely transfer skills according to their own needs, experience the fun of crazy bosses in PVP and PVE battles.
+The game is a MMOARPG mobile game developed in Unity and released in 2018.
+The game contains three professions for players to choose from: Warrior, Mage, and Archer.
+Each profession has multiple skill sets, and players can freely transfer their skills according to their needs to experience the fun of crazy BOSS in PVP and PVE battles.
 </div>
     <div class="tile is-child box">